khanyezi/Business-plan/Khanyezi.md

 * Step 2:
 The model decides on a cut off for which students to give loans, which will be decided by an overall credit rating we want to achieve for the pool of funds.

-* Step 3: Securities the funds into publicly traded securities by:
+* Step 3: Securitise the funds into publicly traded securities by:
   * creating 3 tranches out of the overall loan fund into which potential investors can decide to invest.
   * These are created by offering publicly tradable tokens, where each of the 3 tranches has a different token:
     * KhanyeziSenior
     * KhanyeziMezzanine
     * KhanyeziEquity
   * One token will equal one rand, and these will accumulate value over time equivalent to the fixed interest rate the investor will earn on their security
-  * Once the student has a job, they will repurchase there higher valued tokens from the investors.
+  * Once the student has a job, they will repurchase their higher valued tokens from the investors.
 Each year a new investable fund will be created.

 #### Why tokens?
-This will allow us to attract investors who want to invest in any amount into this fund (small or large), as tokens will allow us to split the loans into securities that can be traded on the secondary market.
+This will allow us to attract investors who want to invest in any amount (and currency) into this fund (small or large), as tokens will allow us to split the loans into securities that can be traded on the secondary market.
 Basically we will create a liquid asset out of an illiquid asset (loans).
 The process of tokenization allows for fractionalization so that the lender can sell any portion and at any time.

 This will also make investing easier and cheaper for the average investor.